Time releases its 100 most influential people issue

 Johnson was praised for establishing a positive work environment, while Oh is cited for her creative life.

-The issue is comprised of short tributes to its honorees that are written by fellow global leaders throughout all industries.
+The issue is comprised of short tributes written by fellow global luminaries throughout all industries.

-President Donald Trump, Special Counsel Robert Mueller, former first lady Michelle Obama were among the 100 people on this year’s list.
+Beyoncé penned an essay on former first lady Michelle Obama.
+President Donald Trump and Special Counsel Robert Mueller were also on this year’s list.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected to show the singer’s last name is Mendes, not Mendez, and the soccer star’s last name is Salah, not Saleh.